-Parallelized calculations of Angular Integration are available only in QGIS, meaning that the user can choose different Normalization formulas, at the same time.
+Parallel calculations of Angular Integration are also available, meaning that the user can choose different Normalization formulas, at the same time.

 6.4 Network Betweenness

 Network Betweenness calculates how often a line falls on the shortest path between all pairs of lines in a network, or how many shortest paths pass through it.
 In other words, lines (axial lines or segments) which control and mediate movement and connections between many other lines in the system have a high betweenness value.